mdcssw/ffm_test_with_rknn/blogpost.md

 In this blog post you saw how to use the new feature *Foreign Function Memory* in JDK 22.
 You read some very basic examples as well as a real world example of using FFM to use an NPU.
 Finally, we described details that were not obvious to us.

-# Possible other sections, not sure how they'd look.

-- Lesson learned
-- Comparison to FFI?
-- Advantages and drawbacks